 I hope everyone has a lovely Easter with their loved ones.

 These cheesecake squares taste more like a light strawberry mousse on a bed of buttery chocolate, than actual cheesecake, perfect for a light summer treat.
-The longer you keep the squares in the fridge the better for setting, I found day 2 the squares were best.
+The longer you keep the squares in the fridge the better for setting.
+I found on day two the squares were at their best.

 - Prep Time: 15 mins